JonesKwameOsei/DevSecOps-Netflix-Clone-Deployment/README.md

 ### Implementing Security Scanning with SonarQube
    - We will integrate Sonar to perform code quality and security analysis on the application's source code.
-   - Trivy will be used to scan the Docker images for known vulnerabilities, ensuring that the deployed containers are secure.
    - OWASP will be integrated to assess the application's security posture and identify any potential web application vulnerabilities.
 Here, we will dockerise **SonarQube** instead of installing it.
 This means we will run sonar as a container.
 First, let's pull the sonar image with docker.
 ```